RixInGithub/RixInGithub/README.md

 ### Hi there 👋

-I love Scratch, Replit, Discord, and this thing you are NOW.
+I love Scratch, Replit, Discord, and this website you are in NOW.

 ```json
 {